0 Part Course |

 Sponsor Perspective

-Sponsors need to have a disciplined approach to selecting projects that are likely to deliver the benchmark IRR.
+Sponsors need to have a disciplined approach to selecting projects likely to deliver the benchmark IRR.
 There are many potential pitfalls in the analytical approach.

 • The investment analysis without project finance